ISRO: Venus exploration

+The Venus Orbiter Mission (VOM), which is intended to orbit a spacecraft in the orbit of planet Venus for a better understanding of the Venusian surface and subsurface, atmospheric processes, and influence of Sun on Venusian atmosphere, was approved by the Union Cabinet on 18 September 2024, under the direction of Prime Minister Narendra Modi.
+Understanding the fundamental processes that have transformed Venus—which is thought to have once been habitable and very comparable to Earth—will be crucial to comprehending the development of Earth and Venus, the sister planets.
+A total of ₹1236 crore has been sanctioned for the Venus Orbiter Mission, of which ₹824 crore would go toward the spacecraft.

 Asteroids and outer solar system

 Conceptual studies are underway for spacecraft destined for the asteroids and Jupiter, as well, in the long term.
 The ideal launch window to send a spacecraft to Jupiter occurs every 33 months.
 If the mission to Jupiter is launched, a flyby of Venus would be required.
 Development of RTEG power might allow the agency to further undertake deeper space missions to the other outer planets.

 Space telescopes and observatories

 AstroSat-2

-AstroSat-2 is the successor to the Astrosat mission.
+AstroSat-2 is the successor to the AstroSat mission.